 PLACER CLAIMS.

-Placer-mining is governed by the "Placer-mining Act," and by the interpretation clause its scope is defined as "the mining of any natural stratum or bed of earth, gravel, or cement mined for gold or other precious minerals or stones."
-Placer claims are of four classes, as follows:---
+Placer-mining is governed by the "Placer-mining Act," and is defined as the mining of "any natural stratum of unconsolidated material or cement mined for the mineral content thereof."
+Placer claims are of three classes, as follows:-